 Car services/taxis provide a great convenience, for a price, for getting in and out of JFK.
 Since many don’t have the option of simply walking to your destination, unless you’re staying somewhere just a few minutes away from the airport (there are many hotels nearby), sometimes it’s better to pay extra for your sanity, I mean convenience.

 Shuttle services are also available, such as The Blue Van – Super Shuttle and, oftentimes, cost less than a private car.
-Depends on whether you are traveling alone and/or your destination.
-Remember: You will need to add more travel time since many shuttles are not private but shared rides (your time needs to account for the many drop offs or pick ups they’ll make).
+It depends on whether you are traveling alone and/or your destination.
+Remember: You will need to add more travel time since many shuttles are not private but shared rides (your time needs to account for the many drop-offs or pickups they’ll make).

 Bottom line: Do not drive to JFK.
 You will probably regret it.

 if you still prefer to drive, consider your parking options.
 If you intend to fly out of JFK, then you have to leave your car somewhere for the duration of your trip.

 JFK Parking isn’t cheap.
 And it isn’t always as easy to access as some people presume, especially if you attempt to secure a last-minute parking spot.